Cois Fharraige (festival)

-Cois Fharraige was a three-day Irish surfing and music festival, first held in Kilkee, County Clare in 2007.
+Cois Fharraige was a three-day Irish surfing and music festival, held annually in Kilkee, County Clare from 2007 to 2009 during the first week of September.
 The name is derived from the Irish language phrase meaning "beside the sea".
 It was notable as Ireland's first surfing and music festival and was a joint project between MCD and Sony Ericsson.

-The 2008 event was held from 5–7 September.
+In its inaugural year, 2007, Cois Fharraige was a commercial success, with a reported 20,000 attendees.
+Strong line-ups and the novelty of the surf-music concept helped sustain attendance through 2008.
+However, the 2009 edition saw a sharp decline in ticket sales, attributed to a late announcement and ongoing economic factors, and proved to be the final edition of the festival.

 2007 festival

 The 2007 event took place from 7–9 September in Kilkee, County Clare.

 The first set of bands announced to play included Ocean Colour Scene, Fun Lovin' Criminals, Republic of Loose, The Blizzards, Kíla, Tom Baxter, Róisín Murphy and Buffalo Souljah.
 Within days, Badly Drawn Boy and The Enemy were added to the line-up.

 The event ran on an invitation only basis, for surfers with a required standard of surfing.
 An invitation was issued from The West Coast Surf Club to all suitable applicants.
 The surf event offered 48 competitive places to applicants.
+However, on Friday 7 September organisers were forced to postpone the surfing elmenent of the festival as there was not suitable swell in the sea for surfing.

+The 2007 edition of the festival drew 20,000 attendees.
+A Hot Press review of 2007 described it as "a pleasing weekend’s music, that made for an enjoyably relaxed comedown from the Electric Picnic".

 2007 line-up

-Fun Lovin' Criminals – The Blizzards – Róisín Murphy – Majella Murphy – Peter O' Connell and Ferret Friends – Srah SLUH Rooney – Paddy Casey – Ocean Colour Scene – Republic of Loose – The Enemy – 28 Costumes – The Kinetiks – Badly Drawn Boy – Kíla – Tom Baxter – Buffalo Souljah – Delorentos – Newton Faulkner.
+The 2007 edition of the festival featured the following:

 2008 festival

-Cois Fharraige 2008 took place from 5–7 September in Kilkee, County Clare.
+Cois Fharraige 2008 took place from 5–7 September in Kilkee.
 It was headlined by Travis, Supergrass and The Zutons.
 Also appearing were The Futureheads, Seasick Steve, The Coronas, Cathy Davey, Kíla, Starsailor, Ocean Colour Scene and 28 Costumes.
 Early Bird three-day festival tickets cost €79.50 until 11 August and after that prices rise to €89.50.
 Tickets went on sale at 09:00 on Friday 13 June.
 They had sold out by 28 August.
 There were no day tickets on sale in 2008.
 Travis's headlining set received an honourable mention on RTÉ's Gigs of 2008 list.